-Temperature scores are not intended to serve as a comprehensive metric summarising a company's climate transition performance or overall "green credentials".
+Temperature scores are not intended to serve as a comprehensive metric summarizing a company's climate transition performance or overall 'green credentials'.
 Temperature scores do not provide insights into a company's operational or financial performance relative to these ambitions, the current trajectory of the company's historical GHG emissions, or the existence of a credible climate transition plan to achieve these goals.

 The primary purpose of this methodology's TS is to assess a company's climate target ambition through a broad benchmark of climate scenarios.
-It is therefore suggested that temperature scores are used as a comparative tool for assessing the climate ambition across multiple companies (e.g., within a supply chain or financial portfolio) or, on an aggregated level, of portfolios and supply chains and that other complementary metrics are consulted to obtain a complete picture of a company's climate profile.
+It is therefore suggested that temperature scores are used as a comparative tool for assessing the climate ambition across multiple companies (e.g., within a supply chain or financial portfolio) or, on an aggregated level, across portfolios and supply chains, and that other complementary metrics are consulted to obtain a complete picture of a company's climate profile.
 Also, TS should not be used as a predictive tool for estimating a precise degree of global warming.

 1.3.
-Warming Function versus Single Scenario
+Warming Function versus single-scenario

-To calculate a temperature score, this methodology benchmarks companies' committed GHG reduction ambition against a statistical regression model based on all vetted modelled scenarios of the IPCC's Sixth Assessment Report (AR6) (see Chapter 4).
-This approach is referred to as the "Warming Function" and establishes a linear statistical relationship between the rates of GHG emissions reduction and the projected temperature outcomes these scenarios imply by the end of the century.
+To calculate a temperature score, this methodology benchmarks companies' committed GHG reduction ambition against a statistical regression model based on all vetted modeled scenarios of the IPCC's Sixth Assessment Report (AR6) (see Chapter 4).
+This approach is referred to as the 'Warming Function' and establishes a linear statistical relationship between the rates of GHG emissions reduction and the projected temperature outcomes that these scenarios imply by the end of the century.

-The Warming Function differs from a Single Scenario approach.
-A Single Scenario approach relies on one single scenario and assumes that the future will unfold as per the selected single scenario's underlying assumptions.
-Because the Warming Function approach relies on multiple scenarios, it reduces the scenario selection bias inherent to the Single Scenario approach.
+The Warming Function differs from a single-scenario approach.
+A single-scenario approach relies on one single scenario and assumes that the future will unfold as per the selected single scenario's underlying assumptions.
+Because the Warming Function approach relies on multiple scenarios, it reduces the scenario selection bias inherent to the single-scenario approach.
 It also provides greater comparability between implementations of the CDP-WWF method from different data providers and users.
-This is as comparability between temperature scores using single scenario approaches rely on the use of the same scenario for TC computation.
-However, the robustness the CDP-WWF warming function provides is traded against less transparency on the effects of the different assumptions underlying the input models and scenarios of a Warming Function on the temperature scores.
-Another difference is that the Single Scenario approach, by using only one scenario, can more easily allow for more granular, sector-specific analysis compared to this methodology's Warming Function.
-Further research and development are needed to allow the use of more sector-specific warming functions, in addition to the sectors currently covered with their own warming functions: steel, aluminium, cement, and power generation.
+This is important as comparability between temperature scores using single-scenario approaches relies on the use of the same scenario for TS computation.
+However, the robustness that the CDP-WWF Warming Function provides is traded against less transparency on the effects of the different assumptions underlying the input models and scenarios of a Warming Function on the temperature scores.
+Another difference is that the singlescenario approach, by using only one scenario, can more easily allow for more granular, sector-specific analysis compared with this methodology's Warming Function.
+Further research and development are needed to allow the use of more sector-specific Warming Functions, in addition to the sectors currently covered by their own Warming Functions: steel, aluminum, cement and power generation.

-CDP and WWF have considered the different approaches and concluded that the robustness of the warming function is preferable, despite its trade-offs, as it provides a more comprehensive, comparable, and unbiased view of potential temperature outcomes.
+CDP and WWF have considered the different approaches and concluded that the robustness of the Warming Function is preferable, despite its trade-offs, as it provides a more comprehensive, comparable and unbiased view of potential temperature outcomes.

-Please refer to Annex 1: Warming Function versus Single Scenario for further details about the rationale supporting that conclusion.
+Please refer to Annex 1: Warming Function versus single scenario for further details about the rationale supporting that conclusion.